WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 g++ --version
 ```

-If the command prints something like `g++ (GCC) 12.2.1` or some other versions, then you are ready to go.
+If the command prints something like `g++ (GCC) 12.2.1` or some other version, then you are ready to go.
 If not, go back to previous steps and figure out what you did wrong.

 Write the following snippet into a text file and save it as `hello_world.cpp`: